Bob McDonnell: Federal corruption charges

-On January 21, 2014, McDonnell and his wife were indicted on federal corruption charges.
+On January 21, 2014, McDonnell and his wife, Maureen McDonnell, were indicted on federal corruption charges.
 The charges followed a months-long federal investigation into gifts McDonnell received from a political donor.
-They were charged with 14 different counts relating to their acceptance of more than $135,000 in gifts, including a Rolex watch, loans, trips and other items from Jonnie Williams Sr., former CEO of Star Scientific, a company developing a compound called anatabine as a dietary supplement and as a drug.
+The McDonnells were charged with 14 different counts relating to their acceptance of more than $135,000 in gifts, including a Rolex watch, loans, trips and other items from Jonnie Williams Sr., former CEO of Star Scientific, a company developing a compound called anatabine as a dietary supplement and as a drug.
 In 2013, McDonnell repaid more than $120,000 to Williams and apologized for bringing "embarrassment" to the state.
 McDonnell insisted he did not break the law and vowed to fight "these false allegations".
 He became the first Governor of Virginia to be indicted for actions committed during his tenure.
 In July and August 2014, Williams testified at McDonnell's federal corruption trial.

 The trial lasted five weeks and focused heavily on McDonnell's relationship with his wife, putting details of their relationship and private life on public display.
 McDonnell said in a 2017 interview that prosecutors threatened his children to be careful of conversations with their parents lest the children be charged with obstruction of justice.
-After three days of jury deliberations in the United States District Court for the Eastern District of Virginia, McDonnell and his wife were found guilty of public corruption charges on September 4, 2014.
+After three days' jury deliberations in the United States District Court for the Eastern District of Virginia, McDonnell and his wife were found guilty of public corruption charges on September 4, 2014.
 He was convicted of honest services wire fraud, obtaining property under color of official right, and extortion under color of official right.
 His wife was convicted of honest services wire fraud, obtaining property under color of official right, extortion under color of official right, and obstruction of a federal proceeding.
 Senior United States District Judge James R. Spencer set sentencing for January 6, 2015.
 The United States Probation Office recommended sentencing between ten years and one month to twelve years and seven months.
 Following his conviction, McDonnell lost his Liberty University teaching job.

-On January 6, 2015, Judge Spencer sentenced the former governor to two years in prison, followed by two years of supervised release.
+On January 6, 2015, Judge Spencer sentenced the former governor to two years in prison, followed by two years' supervised release.
 Prior to sentencing, the judge agreed with the defense counsel, believing McDonnell's gifts were overstated, and reduced McDonnell's potential sentence.
 In arguing for leniency, McDonnell's attorneys from the Jones Day megafirm produced over 400 letters, including ones from McDonnell's predecessor, Tim Kaine, and a group of 44 former attorneys general, arguing that McDonnell led an exemplary public life marred by one mistake.
+In February 2015, Maureen McDonnell was sentenced to a year and a day in prison.